-Top state trooper busted doing 90+ on the Basin Bridge; Not given a ticket
+Top state trooper busted doing 90+ on the Basin Bridge; not given a ticket

 Latest Weather Blog

-Top state trooper busted doing 90+ on the Basin Bridge; Not given a ticket
+Top state trooper busted doing 90+ on the Basin Bridge; not given a ticket

 BATON ROUGE – State Police Col. Lamar Davis got pulled over for doing at least 90 mph on the Basin Bridge last week, as lawmakers were ordering the Department of Transportation and Development to crackdown on civilians for similar dangerous driving along the 18-mile I-10 bridge linking Baton Rouge and Lafayette.